 - 1. Lime sulfur, if applied alone, may be substituted for other fungicides for scab and powdery mildew control on apples if a lime sulfur and oil dormant spray was applied, and if temperatures remain below 90°F. It should be recognized that although lime sulfur and other sulfur materials are relatively low in cost, they are not without limitations.
 The use of sulfur may result in phytotoxicity when temperatures exceed 90°F following application. - 2.
 Caution-prolonged humidity or slow drying conditions following the application of dodine may result in fruit russet.
 DO NOT APPLY SYLLIT DURING POOR DRYING CONDITIONS. - 3.
 Do not apply oil sprays during the growing season within 45 days of a sulfur application. - 4.
 Caution is advised when mixing emulsifiable concentrates with other formulations.
 Incompatibility and/or phytotoxicity may occur. - 5.
 Ziram may cause irritation of eyes, nose, throat, and skin. - 6.
 When scab is not a serious problem, 6 lb ziram or 6 lb (50%) captan per acre may be used instead of Syllit.
 Since captan is not registered for pears, do not spray mixed blocks. - 7.
-Do not combine the 6-lb prebloom or 3-lb all-season mancozeb or Polyram schedule.
+Do not combine the 6-lb prebloom or 3-lb all-season mancozeb schedule.
 See labels for details.
-There are several manufacturers of mancozeb with different trade names and formulations, such as Dithane M-45, Manzate 75DF, and Penncozeb 75DF. - Apple scab forecasting is useful when spring rains become less frequent and drier weather prevails.
+There are several manufacturers of mancozeb with different trade names and formulations. - 8.
+Apple scab forecasting is useful when spring rains become less frequent and drier weather prevails.
 Several materials can be applied within a certain time limit after the start of an infection period.
-Class 11 materials such as Flint or Pristine, claim long kickback activity.
+Class 11 materials such as Flint or Pristine claim long kickback activity.
 These claims are doubtful, and actual kickback activity may be shorter (see table on page 70 for kickback estimates).
 These materials are best used prior to infection periods. - 9.
 Do not exceed 4 total applications per year of any class 11 fungicide or any combination of these fungicides such as Flint or Pristine. - 10.
 Growers have noticed that Rally does not control powdery mildew as well at 5 oz/A as it did in the past.
 Higher rates and resistance management (rotation with materials in other fungicide families) are recommended. - 11.
-The resistance risk of Topsin is considered high.
+The resistance risk of Topsin is high.
 We suggest using alternative products this year if Topsin was used last year for management of storage rots. - 12.
 Fixed copper products include trade names such as Champ, C-O-C-S, Copper-Count-N, Cuprofix, Kocide, Nordox, and Nu-Cop.

-Effectiveness of fungicides for control of apple diseases
+Effectiveness of fungicides for control of apple diseases\

-Fungicide family Apple scab Fungicide Overall Protection Kickback from start of infection period (hours) Presymptom activity Postsymptom activity Powdery mildew Bull's eye rot Captan M4 Excellent Very good 18-24 None None None Good Flint 11 Excellent Very good 48-72 Good Fair Good- excellent Slight-fair Horticultural mineral oil (HMO) Not classified ?? ?? ?? ?? ??
-Good ??
-Indar 3 Good Fair 72-96 Excellent Fair-good Excellent ??
+Apple scab Kickback from start of infection Fungicide Presymptom Postsymptom Powdery Bull's eye period Overall Fungicide family Protection activity activity mildew rot (hours) 18-24 M4 Excellent None None None Good Captan Very good Excellent\\ Slight-fair Flint 11 Very good 48-72 Good Fair Goodexcellent\\ Horticultural Not classified ?? ?? ?? ?? ??
+Good ?? mineral oil (HMO) Good\\ 72-96 ??
+Indar Fair Excellent Fair-good Excellent\\ Kaligreen Not classified None ?? ??
+Slight-fair ?? ?? ??
 Lime sulfur M2 Excellent Good ??
-None ??
-Good ??
-Mancozeb M3 Excellent Very good 18-24 None None None Slight-fair Polyram M3 Excellent Very good 18-24 None None None ??
-Pristine 11 + 3 Good- excellent Good ?? ?? ??
-Excellent Good Procure 3 Good Fair 72-96 Excellent Fair-good Excellent Fair-good Rally 3 Good Fair 72-96 Excellent Fair-good Excellent ??
-Rubigan 3 Good Fair 72-96 Excellent Fair-good Excellent ??
-Sulfur M2 Fair Fair 0 None None Good ??
-Syllit M7 Excellent Very good 18-24 Excellent Very good None ??
-Topsin M 1 Fair Fair 18-24 Excellent Very good Fair-good Excellent Vangard 9 Fair Fair 48 ?? ??
-None ??
-Ziram M3 Fair Fair-good ??
+None Good Slight-fair Mancozeb M3 Excellent Very good 18-24 None None None ??
+Polyram M3 Excellent Very good 18-24 None None None Good Pristine 11 + 7Good-Good ?? ?? ??
+Excellent excellent\\ Good\\ Excellent\\ Procure 3 72-96 Excellent Fair-good Fair-good Fair 3 Good\\ Excellent\\ 72-96 Excellent ??
+Rally Fair Fair-good Rubigan 3 Good\\ Fair 72-96 Excellent Fair-good Excellent\\ ?? ??
+Sulfur M2 Fair Fair 0 None None Good Good\\ Very good ??
+Syllit M7 18-24 Excellent Very good None Good\\ Excellent\\ ??
+Topguard 3 ?? ?? ?? ??
+Topsin M 1 Fair\\ 18-24 Excellent Excellent Fair Very good Fair-good\\ Fair\\ Vangard 9 Fair 48 None Ziram М3 Fair Fair-good ??
 None None None Fair-good